PentoreXannaci/NanoGPTNet/README.md

 ## Features

-- **Chat Interactions**: Communicate with models like ChatGPT, Gemini, and Lama.
+- **Chat Interactions**: Communicate with models like ChatGPT, Gemini, Llama etc...
-- **Image Generation**: Create images using models such as DALL-E, FluxPro, and DreamShaper.
+- **Image Generation**: Create images using models such as DALL-E, FluxPro, DreamShaper etc..

 ## Installation